yxyzyxy/yxyzyxy.github.io/_pages/math.md

   - /publications/
 ---

-Most recently, I have been interested in algebraic geometry (shapes as polynomials), representation theory (shapes as matrices), and category theory (shapes as arrows).
+Most recently, I have been interested in algebraic geometry, representation theory, and category theory.
 Below, you will find my [research papers](#research-papers), my [expository writing](#expository-writing), and [recent talks](#recent-talks).

 ## research papers